I began this list as a compilation of books I think are important. I've expanded it to serve also as a bibliography on

 Marston Bates, The Forest and the Sea.
 1960.

 Bates describes the analogous nutrient cycles of tropical rain forests and coral reefs.
-I encountered The Forest and the Sea in Herb Eder's introductory cultural geography class my freshman year in college, shortly after having read, and been moved by, Rachael Carson's Silent Spring.
-Since I read Bates's book in 1964, 90% of the tropical forests then standing have been destroyed.
+I encountered The Forest and the Sea in Herb Eder's introductory cultural geography class my freshman year in college, shortly after having read, and been moved by, Rachel Carson's Silent Spring.
+Since I read Bates’s book in 1964, 90% of the tropical forests then standing have been destroyed.